Bratah123/MapleDiscBot/README.md

 Make sure to use Visual Studio Code for any debugging or editing.

-## Honorable Mentions (Servers who have used this base source) <h2>
-  TomatoMS

-  ElationMS

-  SpiritMS

-  AzureMS

 ## 1. How to get a discord bot token? <h2>
 1. Visit the [Discord Developer Portal](https://discord.com/developers/applications)